camilleFournier/PWA_Master_Thesis/README.md

 Each pool is divided into rows representing the thread the events inside belong to.
 The arrows connecting the events represent either a chronological order (one event happens after the other) or a parent/child relationship (one event 'contains' the other event, the former starting before and ending after the latter).

-For more detailed information about this model, please refer to my Master Thesis report.
+For more detailed information about this model, please refer to my Master Thesis report (master_thesis_report.png).

 ## FrameTracker